 - Bookends: The film ends with a recording of Ripley's last spoken sentences in the first movie.

 - Bishop II begs Ripley not to kill herself, calling the xenomorph "a magnificent specimen", just as Bishop did in Aliens.

 - The Cavalry: Subverted.
 Weyland-Yutani has sent a rescue expedition to Fury 161 which arrives by the end of the film, but they don't care at all about saving the prisoners or Ripley; they just want to retrieve the Alien.

 - Change the Uncomfortable Subject: Ripley and Clemens both do this.

-- Clemens asks Ripley several times why she is inspecting Newt's corpse and her reasons for wanting to cremate both her and Hicks's body, and her need to retrieve Bishop to check the flight data.
+- Clemens asks Ripley several times why she is inspecting Newt's corpse (for Xenomorph embryos) and her reasons for wanting to cremate both her and Hicks's body, and her need to retrieve Bishop to check the flight data.
 Ripley continually deflects the question (one time by sleeping with Clemens) because he probably won't believe her.